Police search Monte Paschi over Antonveneta deal

 The prosecutors' statement said the probe concerned "a series of activities that were carried out starting from 2007, at the time of the acquisition of Antonveneta bank from Spain's Santander, and that continued until 2012".

-The searches by the financial police were part of an investigation into possible market manipulation and obstruction of regulators in connection with raising funds for the 9 billion euro (7.22 billion pounds) cash acquisition of Antonveneta, the statement said.
+The searches by the financial police were part of an investigation into possible market manipulation and obstruction of regulators in connection with raising funds for the 9 billion euro $11.7 billion (7.2 billion pounds) cash acquisition of Antonveneta, the statement said.

 Santander acquired Antonveneta as part of a three-way break up bid for Dutch ABN AMRO in a deal valuing the Italian lender at 6.6 billion euros.
 It almost immediately sold it on to Monte dei Paschi, netting a hefty gain.